vibhashah/java4-labs-spring-ioc/README.md

 Also, you may not change the code in any test cases. _The only permissible difference between the base version of each JUnit test class is yours will have no tests commented out but the file is otherwise identical._

 ### XML-based Configuration Lab
-1. Start IntelliJ and, if necessary, close the last project you had open.
+1. Start IntelliJ and, if necessary, close the last project you had open
 1. Choose "Open" from the IntelliJ IDEA welcome screen
 1. From the file navigator, choose ``xml-config`` under ``labs/java4-labs-spring-ioc``
-1. Press OK.
-The project will open and IntelliJ will import it.
+1. Press OK so the project will open and IntelliJ will import it
-1. __NOTE:__ The Community edition doesn't automatically configure all Spring artifacts.
-If necessary, create a "resources" directory under ``src/main``
+1. __NOTE:__ The Community edition doesn't automatically configure all Spring artifacts If necessary, create a "resources" directory under ``src/main``
 1. Open ``XmlConfigTests`` in the editor
-1. Move the /* -- top block comment line to below the first Test.
+1. Move the /* -- top block comment line to below the first Test
 1. Right click in the editor window and choose "Run XmlConfigTests"
-1. Change just enough code / configuration to make that test pass.
+1. Change just enough code / configuration to make that test pass
 1. Repeat the last 3 steps until every test method runs without error

 Once you are done, commit your changes using "VCS" -> "Commit":